suretrust/suretrust/README.md

 #### Welcome to my repository!

-I am Saheed Oladele, a full-stack software developer with vast experience building scalable software products.
+I am Saheed Oladele, a full-stack software developer with years of experience building scalable software products.
 You can learn more about me [here](https://saheedoladele.com).

 Skills: Typescript, NodeJS, Ruby on Rails, ReactJS, NextJS, and several other libraries.